reedoooo/portfolio-prep/README.md

 - `npm run build`: Builds the app for production to the `build` folder.
 - `npm run test`: Launches the test runner in the interactive watch mode.
 - `npm run eject`: This command will remove the single build dependency from your project.
 Note: this is a one-way operation.
-Once you `eject`, you canâ€™t go back!
+Once you `eject`, you can’t go back!
 - `npm run predeploy`: Run the build script before deploying.
 - `npm run deploy`: Deploys the app to GitHub pages.